RequestNetwork/requestNetwork/packages/docs/docs/guides/4-request-payment/0-intro.md

 await tx.wait(1);
 ```

-:::info For Rinkeby testing
+:::info For Rinkeby & Goerli testing
+The request currency should be `ETH-rinkeby` on Rinkeby.
-The request currency should be `ETH-rinkeby`.
+The request currency should be `ETH-goerli` on Goerli.
 :::

 #### ERC20 request